 I am Sandra from Sandra’s Easy Cooking and while Nami and her family enjoying their Taiwan visit, I will share my recipe with all of you.
 Got to tell you that I am beyond the words excited to be here at this beautiful food website.
 For me this is not only an honor, but you should see my smiley cheeks when Nami asked me if I could guest post.
 I adore her personality and once we start talking way back in March or April, even if we grow up in different parts of the world I noticed that we have so much stuff in-common besides the family and foodie life.
-She is one of foodies that I would love to meet and spend weekend just talking and laughing :)…sigh!
-Maybe one day when kids get older!!!
+She is one of the foodies that I would love to meet and spend the weekend just talking and laughing :)…sigh!
+Maybe one day when kids get older!!! 🙂

 Now let me share something about my recipe.
-As much as it seems complicated, I have to say it’s not so much…maybe because I grow up eating it, and also I believe first time when I made it it was 12 years ago.
+As much as it seems complicated, I have to say it’s not so much…maybe because I grow up eating it, and also I believe the first time when I made it was 12 years ago.
 Originally you have to make it with already pickled cabbage/or Sauerkraut but not shredded.
-It is pickling process that many people in parts of the Balkan or Southeastern Europe prepare few mounts in advance to have it ready for holiday season.
-What I am presenting today is much faster version of pickling but similar to the original and got to say extremely tasty.
+It is a pickling process that many people in parts of the Balkan or Southeastern Europe prepare few mounts in advance to have it ready for the holiday season.
+What I am presenting today is a much faster version of pickling but similar to the original and got to say extremely tasty.

 Since it is Nami’s blog and as you all know she is doing wonderful step by step instructions I had to do it too, but not very often you will see it on my blog.
 I admire her that much more because it is really not easy to do those steps to bring the method of food preparation closer to you.

 I hope you try it and like what I’ve shared today!
 Hope your Holidays are happy and cheerful!
 Stay safe!!!